hyperledger/fabric-test/tools/PTE/CITest/README.md

 * ### Scenarios
-    The PTE behave test scenarios scripts locate in directory `PTE/CITest/scenarios`.
+    The PTE test scenarios scripts are located in directory `PTE/CITest/scenarios`.
 Each script will create a network, create/join channels, install/instantiate chaincode, and execute test.
 The TPS results will be documented in a file, namely `result_<scenarios script>.log`, located in the `PTE/CITest/scenarios` if applicable.
 For example, `result_FAB-3808-2i.log` is the results of executing FAB-3808-2i.sh.
 The available scenarios scripts includes the following:

         FAB-3807-4i.sh: execute both FAB-3807-4i and FAB-3835-4q
         FAB-3808-2i.sh: execute both FAB-3808-2i and FAB-3811-2q